micahcantor/buffalo/README.md

 ## Running

-Compile the program with `make`, dependencies are the `curses` and `pthread` libraries.
+Compile the program with `make`, dependencies are the `ncurses` and `pthread` libraries.
 Then run it by passing the name of a file as and argument.
 The file will be created if it does not already exist:

 ```sh
 $ make